amitdubeyup/coding-learning-resources/full-stack/sorting.md

 - O(log n) - Due to recursion stack

 ### Approach
+Quick Sort is a highly efficient divide-and-conquer sorting algorithm that works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays according to whether they are less than or greater than the pivot.
+It solves the sorting problem by recursively sorting the sub-arrays created by partitioning.
+The algorithm is called "quick" because it can sort a list much faster than other algorithms in practice, though its worst-case performance can be poor if the pivot selection is suboptimal.

+**Detailed Step-by-Step Approach:**
-1. Choose a pivot element from the array.
+1. **Choose Pivot**: Select a pivot element from the array (commonly the last element, but can be random or median for better performance).
-2. Partition the array around the pivot:
+2. **Partition**: Rearrange the array so that:
-   - Elements smaller than pivot go to the left.
+   - All elements smaller than the pivot are moved to the left of the pivot.
-   - Elements larger than pivot go to the right.
+   - All elements greater than the pivot are moved to the right of the pivot.
+   - The pivot is now in its final sorted position.
-3. Recursively apply quicksort to the left and right subarrays.
+3. **Recurse**: Apply the same quicksort algorithm recursively to the left subarray (elements < pivot) and right subarray (elements > pivot).
+4. **Base Case**: When a subarray has 0 or 1 elements, it is already sorted.
-4. The array is sorted when all subarrays are sorted.
+5. The recursion continues until all subarrays are sorted, resulting in a fully sorted array.

 ### JavaScript Implementation
 ```javascript